Wistia video embeds

 If you use Insert Video > Embedded Code and paste the iframe portion of the embed code in by itself, the insert will succeed and you'll see the video thumbnail in the Editor.

-However, according to Wistia's documentation, using the iframe by itself bypasses some of the SEO benefits provided by the Standard embed.
+However, according to Wistia's documentation, using the iframe by itself bypasses some of the SEO benefits provided by the Fallback embed.
 The script file included in the embed code basically includes all of those SEO benefits.

 There are two ways you can include this functionality: